EWanjau/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # 0x06.
 Regular expression
-This project contains tasks that test on signals and computer processes
+This project contains tasks that test on using regular expressions to look for matching words.

 ## Concepts
 - Regular expressions